snooppr/snoop/README.md

 <img src="https://raw.githubusercontent.com/snooppr/snoop/master/images/snoop.png" />

 Is your life slideshow?
-Ask Snoop
+Ask Snoop.
 Snoop project is developed without taking into account the opinions of the NSA and their friends,
 that is, it is available to the average user.